-Many people don’t realize that stress can present itself as a physical condition such as frequently recurring colds, headaches, bowel irregularities, nausea, weight gain or loss just to mention a few.
+Many people don’t realise that stress can present itself as a physical condition such as frequently recurring colds, headaches, bowel irregularities, nausea, weight gain or loss just to mention a few.

 Going along to the GP to address the symptom adds to the problem as frequent changes of medication provide only temporary relief.
-Cognitive symptoms can also occur such as inability to concentrate, memory loss, poor judgment, an overload of anxious thoughts and a pessimistic attitude to life in general.
+Cognitive symptoms can also occur such as inability to concentrate, memory loss, poor judgement, an overload of anxious thoughts and a pessimistic attitude to life in general.

 Patients undergoing treatment for stress often report behavioural or emotional problems like uncharacteristic aggression, loneliness and a sense of isolation, irritability, irrational responses to normal situations, procrastination, increased dependence on drugs or alcohol, feeling agitated and unable to relax and others too numerous to list.

 It is true to state that stress has hundreds of causes and triggers hundreds of symptoms in the people it targets.
-There are some general suggestions for stress relief that are made regularly, and many people have found relief in regular exercise, yoga, meditation, making the effort to socialize with friends and family, keeping a pet, learning a new skill, taking up a hobby or becoming involved with a group or charity of interest.
-Of course, this only happens when the person concerned recognizes that stress is the cause of their problems, and is self-directed enough to take action themselves.
+There are some general suggestions for stress relief that are made regularly, and many people have found relief in regular exercise, yoga, meditation, making the effort to socialise with friends and family, keeping a pet, learning a new skill, taking up a hobby or becoming involved with a group or charity of interest.
+Of course, this only happens when the person concerned recognises that stress is the cause of their problems, and is self-directed enough to take action themselves.

 A number of the most successful methods of treating stress involve knowledge of psychology and many sufferers have found their answer in sessions with a trained psychologist who has helped them identify their stressors.

 Once this is known, then strategies can be developed around those situations or steps taken to remove them completely from the person’s life, if possible.
 Stress is an insidious condition that creeps into a person’s life and changes their behaviour which in turn leads to health and emotional problems that can debilitate and destroy.
 No-one is immune, but with education and proactive management, it can be beaten.

 If you need support in this area feels free to contact our psychologists now.